MyNiuuu/MOFA-Video/README.md

 *Free online demo via HuggingFace Spaces will be coming soon!*

+If you find this work interesting, please do not hesitate to give a ⭐!

 ## 📰 CODE RELEASE
 - [x] (2024.05.31) Gradio demo and checkpoints for trajectory-based image animation